hashicorp/design-system/website/docs/components/copy/snippet/partials/code/how-to-use.md

 ### Color

-There are two available colors for the component: `secondary` and `tertiary`.
-The default is `tertiary`.
+There are two available colors for the component: `primary` and `secondary`.
+The default is `primary`.
 To use a different color, declare another value for `@color`:

 ```handlebars
 <Hds::Copy::Snippet @textToCopy="e4rt-yg80-39kt"